 20. You don’t need cash

 Almost all merchants take credit cards.
 If you need some cash with you get it at an ATM machine – even with bank fees its cheaper than exchange rates.

-Ever seen 2 way tunnels with 1 lane?
+Ever seen 2-way tunnels with only one lane?
 You will in Iceland.
 Drivers take turns letting each other pass.
 Be nice and play by the rules.

 Tunnels are equipped with speeding cameras.
 If you see a flash – you just got a free picture.
 The ticket will come in the mail in about 3 weeks.
 Be careful!

 If you are visiting in the winter you’ll only get a few hours of daylight per day.
 This can be exhausting and depressing if you are not used to the environment.
 Get yourself ready.